-ARTICLE 6 - VOTING AND ELECTIONS
+ARTICLE 6 - Voting and Elections

-Voting:
+Voting -

 Members in good standing are entitled to ONE vote only.
-The vote shall be by a show of hands (voting cards).
-No one shall be compelled to vote.
+The vote will be done by an online voting system.
+No-one shall be compelled to vote.
 Before each vote the President shall read aloud the text of the proposal and explain to Congress the method of voting.
 In case of an appeal, Congress shall decide it immediately.
 Proposals must be put to the vote in the order in which they are submitted.
 If there are more than two main proposals they shall be put to the vote in succession and no Member of Congress may vote for more than one of the proposals.
 Amendments to amendments shall be put to the vote before the amendments, and amendments before the main proposal.
 Proposals which are not contested shall be considered as adopted.
 The President shall verify the results of the voting and announce them to Congress.

-No one may obtain permission to speak during voting and until the result has been announced by the President.
+No-one may obtain permission to speak during voting and until the result has been announced by the President.

-Voting by Proxy:
+Voting by Proxy -

-The Proxy vote has to be sent to the Secretary General by letter prior to the date of Congress.
+The Proxy vote has to be sent to the Secretary General by letter a week prior to the date of Congress.
 It has to indicate clearly how the proxy has to vote on the different subjects on the Agenda.
 It has to be verified by the Executive.

-Voting by Letter:
+Voting by Letter -

-The Executive having decided on voting by letter, mails or emails a bulletin with the subjects to be voted on to the Members in good standing indicating the date by which the vote has to be returned.
+The Executive having decided on voting by letter, mails or e-mails a bulletin with the subjects to be voted on to the Members in good standing indicating the date by which the vote has to be returned.
 Voting taken by letter must be approved by a simple majority.
-They have to be ratified at the next Annual or Extraordinary Congress.
+They have to be ratified at the next Annual or Extra-ordinary Congress.
 If not approved, they are considered null from then on.

-Elections:
+Elections -